goto-eof/andre-i-test-selenium-cucumber-spring-boot/README.md

 Edit `config.properties` by choosing your OS and browser:

 ```
+# can be chrome or firefox
+com.andreidodu.test.browser=chrome

-# could be linux or windows
+# can be linux or windows
 com.andreidodu.test.os=linux

-# could be firefox or chrome
-com.andreidodu.test.browser=chrome
 ```

 # Run tests